massoncheg/forgejo-docs/docs/user/actions/advanced-features.md

 A container with the specified `image:` is run before the job starts and is terminated when it completes.
 The job can address the service using its name, in this case `pgsql`.

 The IP address of `pgsql` is on the same [network](https://docs.docker.com/engine/reference/commandline/network/) as the container running the **steps** and there is no need for port binding.
-The `postgres:15` image exposes the PostgreSQL port 5432 and a client will be able to connect as [shown in this example](https://code.forgejo.org/forgejo/end-to-end/src/branch/main/actions/example-service/.forgejo/workflows/test.yml)
+The `postgres:15` image exposes the PostgreSQL port 5432 and a client will be able to connect as [shown in this example](https://code.forgejo.org/forgejo/end-to-end/src/branch/main/actions/example-service/.forgejo/workflows/test.yml).

+> **NOTE:** services are only supported with the `docker` backend, not with the `lxc` backend.

+> **NOTE:** services require [`[container].network`](../../../admin/actions/runner-installation/#configuration) to be empty so that a new network can be temporarily created to connect the container running the workflow with the services.

 ### services.<service_name>.image